Cervical neck instability | Prolotherapy for chronic neck pain

 Some of the most debilitating conditions attributed to problems in the neck are those due to cervical instability caused ligament laxity.
 The ligaments that hold the cervical vertebrae in alignment can be damaged via a sudden trauma, such as a whiplash or concussion, or through the slow stretching of ligaments, known as creep.
 (If you are suffering from whiplash please read this article next Whiplash and whiplash associated disorders, please read this article if post-concussion syndrome is an issue for you.)

-- CREEP When spinal tissues are exposed to continued compression or stress, they deform and go through a transformation that can become permanent.
-This process is also called “creep.”
-Creep is a medical condition that results from the elongation of the ligaments that hold our bones together due to long-term tension upon them.
-This can be caused by various types of bad posture, including the forward head posture.
+When spinal ligaments are exposed to continued compression or stress, they “Creep.”
+Creep is a medical condition that results from the deformity or elongation of the ligaments that hold the cervical spinal vertebrae in place.
+Creep can be caused by prolonged or years worth of bad posture, including the forward head posture.
 If bad posture is a chronic problem, the ligaments will stretch to the point of no return.
 In our neck, we have seven vertebrae that are held together by ligaments that can be vulnerable to CREEP.

 Without addressing the cervical ligament laxity, conditions that originate from joint instability can wreak havoc on a patient’s life in the form of chronic headaches, migraines, neck pain, TMJ syndrome, ear and mouth pain, to name a few.

-There is much overlap in the symptoms caused by cervical instability, and especially upper cervical instability (C0-C2): cervicocranial syndrome, atlanto-axial instability, whiplash, post-concussion syndrome, and vertebrobasilar insufficiency.
+There is much overlap in the symptoms caused by cervical instability and CREEP, and especially upper cervical instability (C0-C2): cervicocranial syndrome, atlanto-axial instability, whiplash, post-concussion syndrome, and vertebrobasilar insufficiency.

 Cervical radiculopathy due to a pinched nerve in the neck can cause excruciating, burning pain that radiates into the arms and hands.
 We know cervical instability causes the facet joints to move too much and this can cause nerves to be pinched, among other symptoms.
 This movement can clearly be seen by using Digital Motion X-ray (DMX) technology.